 During class, it’s strictly barefoot – we have to feel the connection to the ground that is so essential for a deeper understanding of asana.
 Bring a small towel if you’re prone to sweat, and leave the bottle of water in the props area.
 Only drink before and after an Iyengar yoga class.
 Also, come to class on an empty stomach.

-Absolute beginners are advised to attend an Introductory to Iyengar Yoga series.
+Absolute beginners may be advised to attend an Introductory to Iyengar Yoga series.
 This course is the ideal place to start your yoga practice.
 Learn the fundamentals of Iyengar yoga in a systematic manner, and build up your strength and understanding while learning how to use your body.
-This course is a good basis for beginners.
-It consists of total 8 sessions.
-Each session is 90 minutes.
+This course consists of Introductory I and Introductory II with a total of 8 class sessions.
+Each session is 75 minutes.

 Not sure if BKS Iyengar Yoga Studio suits you?

-We are humbled to share that we are a corporate donor of Singapore Children’s Society.
-Try your FIRST yoga class with us and we will donate $5 to Children’s Society*.
+We are humbled to share that we are a corporate donor of the Singapore Children’s Society.
+Try your FIRST yoga class with us and we will donate $10 to Children’s Society*.